thenamespace/audits/Zhuo Audit.md

 __Commit Hash__: `2f8c9d07dac4c849af66d3957f65cb871e815222`
 __Criterion__: [Immunefi Vulnerability Severity Classification System](https://immunefi.com/immunefi-vulnerability-severity-classification-system-v2-3/)

-###Description
+### Description
-Audit is done by Zhuo Zhang | izhuer.eth.
+***The audit is done by Zhuo Zhang | izhuer.eth.
 PostDoc, Ph.D. in Computer Science @PurdueCS.
 Currently working at Offside Lab security company.
+This is the first audit of Namespace contracts done for the V1 version of the platform.
+Date of the Audit: July 21, 2023.***

+### Revised
+***Disclaimer: The namespace contract and the entire platform have grown and changed significantly since this audit was done.***

 ## Gas/Code Optimization

 + Function `ReservedRegistry.getVersions` is redundant, since `ReservedRegistry.versions` is _public_.